Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Returns a list of symbols in the given package, in no particular order.
 (And in particular, we make no guarantees about the order of the results as compared to the order of the source code which declared it).

 TODO: Define what the filters look like.
 Need to be able to select scalar/array/hash/code as well as sub-stashes.
 Actually, do we need sub-stashes if we have `list_packages`?

+**Optionally on globs** If globs are also supported, this raises the fun question of whether the returned list contains the actual globs or only the symbols from within them.
+Perhaps there should be another method `->list_globs` that yields just globs?

 ### Methods on Meta-Symbol Objects